ulrichanani/rave-ruby/README.md

 ### `.create_subaccount(payload)`

 This function is called to initiate subaccount transaction.
-The payload should be a ruby hash with the subaccount details.
+The payload should be a Ruby hash with the subaccount details.
 Its parameters should include the following:

 - `account_bank`,